Fanny Stollár: 2021–2024: Three titles at the Budapest Grand Prix

 She won her second doubles title in 2021, also at the Budapest Grand Prix, partnering Mihaela Buzărnescu.

 Partnered with Katarzyna Piter, she also won the doubles title at the 2023 Budapest Grand Prix, defeating Jessie Aney and Anna Sisková in a champions tiebreak in the final.
 The pair defended their title in Budapest the following year 2024, beating Anna Danilina and Irina Khromacheva in the final which again went to a deciding champions tiebreak.

 Stollár and Piter were runners-up at the 2024 Guangzhou Open, losing to top seeds Kateřina Siniaková and Zhang Shuai in the final.
 They also lost in the final at the 2024 Jiangxi Open, this time to Guo Hanyu and Moyuka Uchijima.

-2025: First grass-court title, WTA 1000 final, top 25
+2025: First grass-court title, WTA 1000 final

 Partnering with Monica Niculescu, Stollár reached the doubles final at the Hobart International, losing to Jiang Xinyu and Wu Fang-hsien.

 Alongside Irina Khromacheva, she won the WTA 125 Trophée Clarins, defeating Tereza Mihalíková and Olivia Nicholls in the final.

 Playing again with Khromacheva, Stollár won the title at the Rosmalen Open, defeating Nicole Melichar-Martinez and Liudmila Samsonova in the final.

+Teaming up with Miyu Kato, she reached her first WTA 1000 final at the China Open in October, losing to second seeds Sara Errani and Jasmine Paolini in a deciding champions tiebreak.